Manishkumar551/dukaan_project/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+#UI Clone Practice

+#Description

+This project is a practice clone of the UI of Dukaan website.
+It was created to improve my skills in HTML, CSS,JavaScript,TailwindCSS and ReactJS.

+It is an practice of cohort 2.0 for improving the TailwindCSS.

 Currently, two official plugins are available: